 2. Let them choose what they want to do.

-Allow the child the autonomy to decide whether or not they want to continue with an activity after enough time has passed for them to make up their mind.
+Allow the child the autonomy to decide whether or not they want to continue with activity after enough time has passed for them to make up their mind.
 A hobby is a personal choice, so try not to make it for them based on what you think they should do.
 Of course, as the parent, you’ll guide them and do your diligence, but try not to decide for the child even after they have expressed or demonstrated that they aren’t interested.
-There are way too many activities your child can to do saddle them with one they dislike because you like the idea for them.
+There are way too many activities your child can do saddle them with one they dislike because you like the idea for them.

 3. Do it with them